Murders of Kerry Graham and Francine Trimble: Initial examination

 The first victim to have been recovered from the crime scene (later identified as Francine Trimble) was estimated to have been between 5 ft 3 in and 6 ft 0 in tall, possibly 5 ft in height.
 The age of this victim was initially placed as being between 10 and 20 years old—perhaps being no older than 14.
 Her remains were found with a single earring of a bird, presumed to be handmade and constructed from a shell-like material described as being often seen in the works of "hippies and Native Americans."

 The second victim recovered from the crime scene and the subject originally believed to have been a male (later identified as Kerry Graham) was inaccurately estimated to have been between 5 ft 2 in and 5 ft 11 in tall, possibly 5 ft 5 in in height, when in reality, Kerry Graham had been just 4 ft 9 in in height.
 The age of this victim was also initially placed as being between 10 and 20 years old—perhaps being no older than 13.
 (Note: The initial autopsies of the bodies also inaccurately concluded that Graham had likely been younger than her companion, whereas she was actually one year older.)
 As had been the case with the first body recovered from James Creek, this decedent also had light brown hair, and had received excellent dental care in her lifetime, having never undergone a tooth filling procedure.

-Following their initial autopsies, the girls' remains—informally known simply as "John Doe" and "Jane Doe" among homicide detectives—were interred in a cement crypt in the Russian River Cemetery in the city of Ukiah.
+Following their initial autopsies, the girls' remains were interred in a cement crypt in the Russian River Cemetery in the city of Ukiah.
+The decedent assumed to be male was assigned case file number "111UMCA"; the decedent ruled to be female was assigned case file number "131UFCA".

 Developments

 By 1985, the remains recovered from James Creek had remained unidentified for six years.
-The same year, all evidence pertaining to the case was submitted to the FBI to undergo further examination, although the case would largely remain cold for the following 15 years.
-Nonetheless, on several occasions between the years of 2000 and 2011, the decedents' remains would be exhumed to undergo further forensic analysis in an effort to determine their identities.
+The same year, all evidence pertaining to the case was submitted to the FBI to undergo further examination, although the case would largely remain cold for the following fifteen years.
+Nonetheless, on several occasions between 2000 and 2011, the decedents' remains would be exhumed to undergo further forensic analysis in an effort to determine their identities.

 Speculation as to the accuracy of the initial theory of a probable relation between the victims first arose in 2000 when a further examination of the decedents' dental charting revealed dissimilarities too great for the pair to have been biologically related.
 The initial assumption the victims had been related was first questioned by a forensic odontologist named Jim Wood who, having closely examined the jawbone of each victim, concluded the jaw structure and actual dentition were too dissimilar for the decedents to have been related, and further opined his belief that both victims had most likely been female.
 This belief that both victims had not been related was formally confirmed via an examination of the victims' mitochondrial DNA the following year, which conclusively determined that the two victims had not been maternally related.